Gladstone Park: Who Lives Here and Where is It?

 Opening Up a Can of Worms

 Gladstonians refuse to regard their community as a cold, limited Zip Code Tabulation Area.
-That would be short shrift for a community that, while it doesn’t like to brag, thinks of itself as a much bigger entity!
+That would be short shrift for a community that, while it doesn’t like to brag, thinks of itself as a much bigger entity.
+The question is: What bigger entity is that?

 Boundaries of Gladstone Park as defined by its two largest organizations.
 The red outline shows the area Gladstone Park Neighborhood Association claims, differing mostly in the southwest where it draws its border along N. Northwest Highway and Metra’s Union Pacific/Northwest Rail Line, staying strictly to the east of the Kennedy Expressway.
 The blue outline of the Gladstone Park Chamber of Commerce adds a big chunk of commercial and residential property in the southwest section where W. Foster crosses over the Kennedy Expressway to N. Nagle in the west.
 Some homeowners in the southwest triangle, their streets cut off from the rest of Gladstone Park by the freeway, consider themselves to be in the adjacent Union Ridge community, a secondary community of Norwood Park.
 While GPCC traces the Chicago River through the Edgebrook Golf Course in the northeast quadrant rather than conforming to the straight lines of GPNA, the two boundaries are essentially the same since neither adds or subtracts any streets or structures.
 The square mile or so in both the GPNA and GPCC areas is some four times larger than the Zip Code Tabulation Area shown previously.
 Map courtesy of Gladstone Park Neighborhood Association and enhanced by the author.

 All the different allegiances Gladstone Park students and their parents develop with their assigned schools create bewilderment when it comes to which communities they associate with.
-Is it any surprise that some of them say they are from Union Ridge, Forest Glen, Norwood Park, East Norwood Park or another community rather than Gladstone Park?
+Is it any surprise that some of them instead say they are from Union Ridge, Forest Glen, Norwood Park, East Norwood Park or another community rather than Gladstone Park?

 hitch map